Unity-SeungwooLee/HiddenGeometryRomoval/README.md

 - Automatic camera positioning and targeting
 - Ray-casting for visibility checks

+For proper internal geometry removal, the add-on first merges all selected meshes into a single object.
+This ensures that occluded geometry within complex models (like interior walls or internal components) can be properly identified and removed.

 ## Settings Explained

+### Mesh Processing
+- **Merge Meshes**: When enabled, all mesh objects in the scene are combined before processing
+- **Merge by Distance**: Cleans up the mesh by merging vertices that are very close to each other

 ### Camera Distribution
 - **Rows**: More rows = more thorough horizontal coverage